 The Bank carries out its activities as corporate and retail banking.
 The Bank's corporate services mainly include corporate lending, project finance, trade finance and financial leasing.
 In retail banking, the Bank mainly provides retail lending products such as consumer loans, home equity, mortgages, and vehicle to its customers.
-Apart from lending business, the Bank provides insurance and investment products to its customers.
 As a non-deposit taking bank, the Bank borrows funds from financial markets and from its counterparties.